Anjali9815/jetson-social-distance-posenet/README.md

 - Add **on-screen text overlay** per person pair
 - Log statistics over time: percentage of safe vs unsafe frames
 - Port to a **web dashboard** or **MQTT alerts**

----

-Happy hacking on Jetson! 🚀
-If you’d like, I can also help you add:

-- A `requirements.txt`
-- A minimal `setup.sh` to configure the environment
-- Or a **Jupyter notebook version** for teaching/demo.